vivekjoshy/Argus/README.md

 <br>

 Setting up this bot is easy.
+Invite the bot account to your server first.
+Then keep note of the guild `id`.
+Make sure the server is empty and has the community option enabled.
+You also have to give the bot admin and the highest role in the server (if you invited the bot with admin permission, drag the role to the top).

+Finally make sure you set a rules channel named "rules" and a community updates channel called "community-updates".

+Now we can truly begin.

-All you have to do is create a `config.toml` in the root directory like this:
+First you have to create a `config.toml` in the root directory of this repository like this:

 ```toml
 [bot]